 There is nothing quite as frightening for a parent as a phone call from the school or sporting club to say that your child has been injured.
 Injuries to the face and mouth can be very painful not to mention expensive.
 As a dental practice in the local area we have noticed an increase in the number of children presenting with trauma to their teeth and mouths due to sporting and playground incidents.

 The good news is there is several things you can do to prevent an injury.
 The most important of these is a custom made mouthguard.
 NB Dental believes it is so important to have a custom made mouthguard that we want to make it as affordable as possible for our patients.
-If you are covered by private health insurance you will not have any out of pocket expenses in relation to your custom made mouthguard.
-For patients not covered by private health insurance a custom made mouthguard is $65.00 to cover material and fabrication costs.
+If you are covered by private health insurance there may not be any out of pocket expenses in relation to your custom made mouthguard.
+For patients not covered by private health insurance a custom made mouthguard is $95.00 to cover material and fabrication costs.
 A short 15 minute appointment at your dentist is all that is required to take a mould of your teeth.
 It then takes a week for the mouthguard to be made.

 It is important to check the fit of your mouthguard on a yearly basis for adults and 6 monthly for children.
 Our children’s mouths are growing and changing all the time and a mouthguard that fitted snuggly last season may not fit anymore.
 Any adult mouthguard should be checked before every sporting season to ensure it still fits effectively and comfortably.
 With children’s mouths and jaws growing and changing a mouthguard will need replacement more frequently.